cloudfoundry/metrics-discovery-release/README.md

+# DEPRECATED

+This bosh release is deprecated by [RFC 0022](https://github.com/cloudfoundry/community/blob/main/toc/rfc/rfc-0022-deprecate-metrics-agent.md).
+This will be removed from CF Deployment after Nov 23, 2023 and will be archived after Jan 23, 2024.

 # Metrics Discovery Release

 The Metrics Discovery Release is intended to give release authors an easy way to discover Prometheus Exposition formatted